bechedley/cms-blog/README.md

 ## Description

-This repository is where I create code for a CMS-style blog app.
+This repository is where I create code for a CMS-style blog app where users can add, edit and delete own posts and comments, as well as view posts and comments by other users.

 ## Installation